Elizabeth Harmon, Lead LVT

 Family is a priority to Kendra; she was born and raised right here on the Olympic Peninsula and she and her husband Jason are surrounded by several generations of family.
-Kendra and Jason are the parents of two beautiful daughters and have another baby on the way!
+Kendra and Jason are the parents of three beautiful children.
 The Hoffman’s dog Dennis, cat Pickles, and chickens are an important part of the family too.
 When she is not working, Kendra enjoys camping, hiking, and spending quality time with her beloved family.